mpelleau/SEA-2021/README.md

 - Number of interesting jobs (>1s): `SELECT COUNT(*) FROM runs WHERE totaltime > 1;`
 - Number of interesting benchs: `SELECT COUNT(*) FROM interestingbenchs;`

-Generates the data for the scatter plot:
+Generates the data for the scatter plot (note that we use 2000s in case of a timeout just for a clear distinction on the scatter.
+This is not related to the Par2 scoring)
 ```sql
     SELECT (CASE WHEN runsA.timedout==1 THEN 2000 ELSE runsA.totaltime END) AS timeA,
               (CASE WHEN runsB.timedout==1 THEN 2000 ELSE runsB.totaltime END) AS timeB,